Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Model Evaluation

 \subsection{Data Generation and Simulation Step}

-For each condition listed in Table \ref{tbl:simu_design}, we conducted the simulation study for the proposed models according to the general steps outlined as follows: \begin{enumerate} \item Generate data for growth factors using the R package \textit{MASS} \citep{Venables2002Statistics}, \item Generate the time structure with $J$ waves $t_{j}$ as specified in Table \ref{tbl:simu_design} and obtain individual measurement occasions: $t_{ij}\sim U(t_{j}-\Delta, t_{j}+\Delta)$ ($\Delta=0.25$) by allowing disturbances around each wave, \item Calculate factor loadings, which are functions of individual measurement occasions and the ratio of growth acceleration, for each individual, \item Calculate values of the repeated measures based on growth factors, factor loadings, and residual variances by the functional form of the Jenss-Bayley growth curve, \item Implement the full model and the reduced model on generated data, estimate the parameters, and construct corresponding $95\%$ Wald CIs, \item Repeat the above steps until achieving $1,000$ convergent solutions. \end{enumerate}
+For each condition listed in Table \ref{tbl:simu_design}, we conducted the simulation study for the proposed model according to the general steps outlined as follows: \begin{enumerate} \item Generate data for the growth factors using the R package \textit{MASS} \citep{Venables2002Statistics}, \item Generate the time structure with $J$ waves $t_{j}$ as specified in Table \ref{tbl:simu_design} and obtain individual measurement occasions: $t_{ij}\sim U(t_{j}-\Delta, t_{j}+\Delta)$ ($\Delta=0.25$), \item Calculate factor loadings, which are functions of individual measurement occasions and the ratio of the growth acceleration, for each individual, \item Generate the Jenss-Bayley LGCM-implied data structures based on growth factors, factor loadings, and residual variances, \item Implement the full model with the novel specification and that with the existing specification and the corresponding reduced model on the generated data, estimate the parameters, and construct corresponding $95\%$ Wald CIs, \item Repeat the above steps until achieving $1,000$ convergent solutions. \end{enumerate}